mittinatten/freesasa/doc/doxy_main.md

 @subsubsection API-Read-PDB Open PDB file

-The function freesasa_structure_from_pdb() reads the atom coordinates from a PDB file and assigns a radius to each atom.
-The second and third arguments can be changed to use a custom ::freesasa_classifier to define radii and to specify options for what to include in the PDB file, respectively.
+The function freesasa\_structure\_from\_pdb() reads the atom coordinates from a PDB file and assigns a radius to each atom.
+The third argument can be used to pass options for how to read the PDB file.

 ~~~{.c}
     FILE *fp = fopen("1abc.pdb");